jwhittaker/nwrsites/readme.md

 ## Introduction

+**Web scrapes public weather radio data and stores it in a JSON structure**

 A backend data gathering tool for offline records of nationwide emergency weather radio station locations and frequencies.
 Without internet or phone access, this provides a third option for regional look-ups with raw JSONs of all weather stations in the US and territories.
 The purpose of the data gathering data is to create a structure that makes this public information easier to work with.

 The NOAA site gets scraped/crawled for a list of all NWR stations by county coverage and state location.
 The results are stored locally in JSON format for offline backup.
 Items gathered: